JacobLiebenow/CW-Automata/README.md

 # CW-Automata
-Contact pseudo-database management software (using Google Sheets as opposed to an SQL database).
-Primary language is python
+Contact pseudo-database management software (using Google Sheets as opposed to an SQL database) with data analysis capability.
+Primary language is python.